Shih Tzu

 The Shih Tzu has a life expectancy of 10 to 18 years and can be susceptible to a range of health issues.
 It’s important to be aware of potential health problems, so you can help your pup live their healthiest life possible.

 • Eye Problems: Eye conditions that could affect your pet include dry eye, glaucoma or cataracts.
 Dry eye is caused when the eyes don’t produce enough tears.
-Signs of dry eye include a thick discharge or pawing at the eye, and it can be treated with ointment.
-Glaucoma and cataracts both lead to blindness if left untreated.
-It’s important to screen your Shih Tzu for these conditions as early as possible so they can be diagnosed and treated with medications and surgery.
+Signs of dry eye include a thick discharge or pawing at the eye, and it can typically be treated with ointment.
+Glaucoma and cataracts both can lead to blindness if left untreated.
+It’s important to screen your Shih Tzu for these conditions as early as possible so they can be diagnosed and treated with medications and surgery as recommended by your veterinarian.

 Shih Tzu History